-On some islands you can bring you own car, by boat, on others that is not possible.
+On some islands you can bring you own car on the ferry.
+On others that might not be possible.

 To visit the Dutch Wadden Islands, you need to take a ferry.
-These leave from Den Helder (to Texel), Harlingen (to Vlieland, Terschelling and Schiermonnikoog), and Holwerd (to Ameland).
+These leave from Den Helder (to Texel), Harlingen (to Vlieland and Terschelling, Lauwersoog to Schiermonnikoog), and Holwerd (to Ameland).
 In summer, there is an additional ferry between Texel and Vlieland.

 On many Wadden Sea islands cars are banned.
 Consequently many inhabitants travel by bicycle on these islands.
-On most islands bicycle is an excellent way to get around.
-Note though that on some islands local authorities have not only banned cars but bicycles too, so check before you bring your bicycle on an island.
+On most islands the bicycle is an excellent way to get around.
+Note though that on some islands local authorities have not only banned cars but also bicycles (mainly German islands), so check before you bring your bicycle on an island.